Hats allowed: SAD 17 board changes student dress code

-PARIS — Shaelyn Hanscom, Tiana James and Marissa Paine, who are students at Oxford Hills Comprehensive High School, lobbied the School Administrative District 17 board of directors Feb.
-3 to change the district’s dress code to allow students to wear hats during school.
+PARIS — Shaelyn Hanscom, Tiana James and Marissa Paine, student council representatives from Oxford Hills Comprehensive High School, lobbied the School Board at its Feb.
+3 meeting to change SAD 17’s student dress code policy to allow students to wear hats in school.

-The three student council representatives were on hand again Monday night as the SAD 17 board voted to change the policy.
+The three students were on hand again Monday night as the Board voted to change the policy.

 At the first reading of the proposed change last month, three SAD 17 directors were against the policy change.
 That number grew to seven by Monday night.
 It was not enough to affect the outcome, as nine members of the SAD 17 board voted to change the policy and allow hats.

-Director Scott Buffington Paris spoke against the change, saying it was about teaching kids acceptable and respectable behavior in public settings.
-He finished by saying how his father always told him to take off his hat.
+Director Scott Buffington of Paris spoke against the change, saying it was about teaching kids acceptable and respectable behavior in a public setting.
+He finished by stating how his dad told him he should always take off his hat.

-Director Judy Green of North Waterford countered that when she was a student, she would have been expelled for not wearing a skirt to school but that times have changed.
-She also predicted that more than 50% of the adult males at the next annual town meeting will not remove their hats inside.
+Director Judy Green of North Waterford countered that when she was a student she would have been expelled for wearing pants instead of a skirt to school but that times have changed.
+She also predicted that more than 50% of the adult males at the next annual town meeting would not remove their hats inside.

-Director Barry Patrie of North Waterford agreed that cultural change is not a bad thing.
+Director Barry Patrie of North Waterford agreed that updating the dress code is not a bad thing.

 “I am a senior citizen,” Patrie said.
 “I’ve seen a lot of culture change in my lifetime.
 And I don’t see a damn thing wrong with this.”

 “We were wondering why we don’t wear hats inside,” he said.
-“So I Googled it.
+“So I googled it.
 The reason this first began is because people would come in from the trail.
-They would sit down at the table and stuff would fall in their plate.
+They would sit down at the table and stuff would fall in their plate [of food].
 So they started to take their hats off at the door.
 I think that times have changed.”

 In other matters, SAD 17 Superintendent Rick Colpitts explained how the district has been preparing for the possibility the highly contagious coronavirus reaches Maine.